laravel/bootcamp.laravel.com/resources/docs/deploying.md

 ## Creating a database

-If you you're using the "default" site, you will need to create a database for your application.
+If you're using the "default" site, you will need to create a database for your application.
 You may create databases on the *Database* tab of your server.

 <img src="/img/screenshots/forge-add-database.png" alt="Add database screenshot" class="rounded-lg border dark:border-none shadow-lg" />